These 10 Everyday Objects are More Dangerous Than You Think

 Duck and cover if you hear “fore!”
 Golfers can be killed by wayward clubs and balls.
 There have even been instances where golf clubs have shattered (after being swung angrily against an object) and impaled people.

 No matter how much you love your finger bling, take them off and wash them off every once in a while – they could be harboring up to 730 million germs!
-Take your rings off when you’re handling raw meat or eggs to minimize your risk of food-borne disease like salmonella or listeria.
+Take your rings off when you’re handling raw meat or eggs to minimize your risk of food-borne diseases like salmonella or listeria.

-Anyone who has experienced a close encounter with these creatures can testify that, while pretty, swans can be pretty mean.
+Anyone who has experienced a close encounter with these creatures can testify that while pretty, swans can be pretty mean.
 They’ve strangled dogs and even capsized small boats.
 If you hear one of these things hissing, back away slowly.
 They can be dangerous when they feel threatened.

 As it turns out, even your bed can be deadly.
 An estimated 600 people die a year just from falling out of it.
 We suggest building a pillow moat to hold yourself in and to avoid sleeping on the top bunk.

 While these facts may want to keep you from ever leaving your (bed-free, candle-free) home, the likelihood of experiencing one of these is minuscule.
 Save your worry for the real dangers.
-If you’ve been injured due to an error that wasn’t your own and believe you may be entitled to compensation, call personal injury attorney Brian White.
+If you’ve been injured due to an error that wasn’t your own and believes you may be entitled to compensation, call personal injury attorney Brian White.